MaxforZazmic/Codebase-02/README.md

 - Restful service that uses MongoDB to store data (RestfulAPI folder)
 - Node app in "Authentication" folder for practising authentication with hashing.
 - Node app in "Kenkinsproject" folder for Jenkins course practises
 - react app in "keeper-app" folder for React learning purposes.
+- react app in "react-props"  folder to practise react properties